tsykoduk/sfdc_data/README.md

 # Force Archiver

-Grab data from Force, move it to a archive table in Postgres
+Grab data from Force, move it to an archive table in Postgres

 **To install **